MartinThoma/MartinThoma.github.io/_posts/2017-02-10-lidl-connect.md

    register a new account with the card you just bought.
 3. The card gets activated within 30 minutes.
 4. You can login at [https://kundenkonto.lidl-connect.de/](kundenkonto.lidl-connect.de)

+## Switching from Blau.de to Lidl

+As Simyo recently was changed into blau.de, I am a customer of Blau.de.
+However, the service is worse than the one of Lidl, so I switched.

+After getting your Lidl Connect card, you have to tell Blau that you want to keep the number (Rufnummernmitnahme).
+Fill out <a href="https://mein.blau.de/cms/blaude/documents/blau_Verzichtserklaerung.pdf?ext=1">this form</a> and send it to the address on the form.
+Your "SIM-Kartennummer" is printed on the sim card itself.

+I sent it on 23.12.2016 to them.
+I'm still (02.01.2016) waiting for a response.